tahongtrung/biblog/_posts/2018-03-04-vietnamese-typing-on-linux.md

 ---
 AIM: To introduce about vietnamese input engine

-The tutorial about how to install, use ... you can find on its home page.
+The tutorial is not about how to install, use ... you can find on its home page.

 ### ibus-unieky
 Home: [https://github.com/vn-input/ibus-unikey](https://github.com/vn-input/ibus-unikey){:target="_blank"}